rachellarralde/risk-audit-mcp/README.md

 - `npm run mcp` — start the MCP server (stdio).
 - `npm run scan` — quick scan (unicode bars + emoji headers).

-## Quick Start (CLI)
+## Quick Start (Beginner‑friendly)

-- Default quick scan (unicode bars + emoji headers, rule IDs hidden):
-  - `risk-audit` or `risk-audit --quick`
-- Custom examples:
-  - `risk-audit --scan . --format ascii --style unicode --icons emoji`
-  - `risk-audit --scan src --format json` (for scripts/CI)
-  - `risk-audit --scan . --format ascii --show-ids` (show rule IDs in ASCII)
-  - `risk-audit --scan . --format ascii --sarif risk-audit.sarif.json` (export SARIF)
-  - `risk-audit --scan . --format ascii --propose-fixes` (show dry‑run patch suggestions)
+Install into any project:
+- `npm install --save-dev risk-audit-mcp`

+Run a quick scan (default style):
+- `npx risk-audit-mcp`  (same as `npx risk-audit-mcp --quick`)

+Use as an MCP server with Claude Desktop or Codex CLI:
+- One‑line command (what the client runs): `risk-audit-mcp --mcp-stdio`

-## Run MCP Server (Simple)
+## Run MCP Server
-- After building, start the MCP server with a simple command:
+- Start the MCP server with a simple command:
   - `npm run mcp`
   - Or use the binary directly if installed/linked: `risk-audit --mcp-stdio`
   - Or via npx without global install: `npx risk-audit --mcp-stdio`